wttech/gradle-aem-plugin/docs/package-plugin.md

 }
 ```

-When building via command `gradlew :build`, then the effect will be a CRX package with merged JCR content from projects `:ui.apps`, `:ui.content` and OSGi bundle built by project `:core`.
-[Vault workspace filters](http://jackrabbit.apache.org/filevault/filter.html) (defined in file _filter.xml_) from `:ui.apps` and `:ui.content` sub-projects will be combined into single one automatically.
+When building via command:  `gradlew :build`, then the effect will be a CRX package with merged JCR content from projects `:ui.apps`, `:ui.content` and OSGi bundle built by the project `:core`.
+[Vault workspace filters](http://jackrabbit.apache.org/filevault/filter.html) (defined in file _filter.xml_) from `:ui.apps` and `:ui.content` sub-projects will be combined into a single one automatically.
 However, one rule must be kept while developing a multi-module project: **all Vault filter roots of all projects must be exclusive**.
-In general, they are most often exclusive, to avoid strange JCR installer behaviors, but sometimes exceptional workspace filter rules are being applied like `mode="merge"` etc.

-Gradle AEM Plugin is configured in a way that single Gradle project could have:
+Gradle AEM Plugin is configured in a way that a single Gradle project could have:

 *   JCR content,
 *   source code to compile OSGi bundle,
 *   both.

-It is worth to know a difference when comparing to package built by Maven and [Content Package Maven Plugin](https://helpx.adobe.com/pl/experience-manager/6-4/sites/developing/using/vlt-mavenplugin.html).
+It is worth knowing a difference when comparing to a package built by Maven and [Content Package Maven Plugin](https://helpx.adobe.com/pl/experience-manager/6-4/sites/developing/using/vlt-mavenplugin.html).
-When using it, there is a need for much more modules.
-Separate one for building OSGi bundle and other one for building CRX package and nesting built OSGi bundle.
+When using it, there is a need for many more modules.
+A separate one for building the OSGi bundle and another one for building the CRX package and nesting built OSGi bundle.
-When using Gradle AEM Plugin, there is just much more flexibility.

-By mixing usages of methods `nestPackage*`, `installBundle*` or `mergePackage*` there is ability to create any assembly CRX package with content of any type without restructuring the project.
+When using GAP, there is just much more **flexibility** in organizing project structure.
+By mixing usages of methods `nestPackage*`, `installBundle*` or `mergePackage*` there is the ability to create any assembly CRX package with the content of any type without restructuring the project.
-When using `installBundle` there is an ability to pass lambda to customize options like bundle run mode.

-By default, Gradle AEM Plugin will ensure:
+By default, the GAP will ensure:

-*   Running unit tests for all sub-projects providing OSGi bundles to be put under install path inside built assembly package when using method `installBundleProject`.
-To disable, set property `package.bundleTest=false`.
+*   Running unit tests for all sub-projects providing OSGi bundles to be put under the install path inside the built assembly package when using the method `installBundleProject`.
+    To disable that behavior, set property `package.bundleTest=false`.
-*   Running package validations for all sub-projects providing CRX package to be nested when using method `nestPackageProject`.
-To disable it, set property `package.nestedValidation=false`.
+*   Running package validations for all sub-projects providing CRX package to be nested when using the method `nestPackageProject`.
+    To disable that behavior, set property `package.nestedValidation=false`.

 ### Expandable properties

-In exactly the same way as it works for instance files, properties can be expanded inside metadata files of package being composed.
+In exactly the same way as it works for instance files, properties can be expanded inside metadata files of the package being composed.

 Related configuration: